 HR Lead, POD 2

-Cindy personalizes and provides positive experiences for all new recruits by scheduling orientation, preparing documentation for the payroll system, and establishing email accounts.
+Cindy is the Team Lead for HR, she personalizes and provides positive experiences for all new recruits by scheduling orientation, preparing documentation for the payroll system, and establishing email accounts.
 She manages all aspects of the payroll process.
 Cindy coordinates with Human Resources including Benefits, Payroll, Recruitment and Staffing, and Classification and Compensation concerning the department’s positions and personnel.
-Cindy also keeps academic appointments of non-tenure-track faculty and research fellows up-to-date.
+Cindy also keeps academic appointments of research fellows up-to-date.